 - 8.1.
 The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
 The Trustees have considered the risk of liquidity as referred to above. - 8.2.
 Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
-The Trustees are aware that in this situation the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts. - Financially material considerations, non-financially material considerations, the exercise of voting rights and engagement activities - 9.1.
+In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.

+Financially material considerations, non-financially material considerations, the exercise of voting rights and engagement activities

+9.1.
 The Trustees have set policies in relation to these matters.
-These policies are set out in Appendix 1.
+These policies are set out in the Appendix.